datacamp-content-public/courses-handling-missing-data-using-imputations-in-r/slides/chapter_1_dfc39e5c1fefef0cc571dfaba89a05af.md

 `@script`
 As compared to methods in previous lessons , PMM imputes more realistic values taking care of the problem of boundaries on variable values.
-For example if a variable is discrete variable then imputed values will also be discrete.
 For example a study observes the age of respondents so age can't be negative, PMM will make sure that imputed age is never negative.
 This is because, PMM borrows values from complete observations.

 ---